Yerevan: Festivals

-In addition to the film and other arts festivals, the city organizes many public celebrations that greatly attract the locals as well as the visitors.
+In addition to the film and other arts festivals, the city organises many public celebrations that greatly attract the locals as well as the visitors.
 Vardavar is the most widely celebrated festival among Armenians, having it roots back to the pagan history of Armenia.
 It is celebrated 98 days (14 weeks) after Easter.
 During the day of Vardavar, people from a wide array of ages are allowed to douse strangers with water.
 It is common to see people pouring buckets of water from balconies on unsuspecting people walking below them.
 The Swan Lake of the Yerevan Opera is the most popular venue for the Vardavar celebrations.

 In August 2015, Teryan Cultural Centre supported by the Yerevan Municipality has launched its first Armenian traditional clothing festival known as the Yerevan Taraz Fest.

 As one of the ancient winemaking regions, many wine festivals are celebrated in Armenia.
 Yerevan launched its first annual wine festivals known as the Yerevan Wine Days in May 2016.
 The Watermelon Fest launched in 2013 is also becoming a popular event in the city.
 The Yerevan Beer Fest is held annually during the month of August.
-It was first organized in 2014.
+It was first organised in 2014.